hawc2/hawc2.github.io/content/portfolio.md

-+++
+---
-title = "Portfolio"
+title: Portfolio
-+++
+---

 # Portfolio

 My creative work represented here ranges from translation of literary works to their adaptation for the theater.

 {{< figure class="avatar" src="/avatar.png" alt="avatar">}}